-In a self-evaluation, the events that constitute potential risks to the operation are evaluared and then the probability and consequences of each risk are estimated.
+In a self-evaluation, the events that constitute potential risks to the operation are evaluated and then the probability and consequences of each risk are estimated.
 Particular focus is placed on the risk of fraud and the risk of loss or embezzlement of assets.
 A plan of action is then drawn up, based on the self-evaluation.
-Other aspects of Handelsbanken's risk management are detailed in note G2 on pages 81-105.
+Other aspects of Handelsbanken's risk management are detailed in note G2 on pages 80-105 and in the Bank's Pillar 3 report.